cettia/cettia.github.io/guides/cettia-tutorial.md

 ### Advanced Sockets Handling

 The `Server#find(ServerSocketPredicate predicate, SerializableAction<ServerSocket> action)` method is powerful but it's boring to write a `socket -> true` predicate every time to select all sockets in the server.
 For better development experience, Cettia provides a bunch of useful socket predicates through the `ServerSocketPredicates` class.
-The following are static methods to create socket predicates defined in `ServerSocketPredicates`.
+The following are static methods to create socket predicates defined in the `ServerSocketPredicates`.

 <dl>
   <dt><code>all()</code></dt>